CommodoreOS/PCUAE/README.md

 **This is free for non commercial use - NOT to SELL**

 THEC64 Mini, THEC64, THEVIC20, THEA500 Mini - Copyright(c) 2022 RETRO GAMES LTD - https://retrogames.biz

-I made this for me originally and thought it would be good to share.

 Main Site - https://projectcarouselusb.eu/